pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- Student s212460 took care of initializing the Github repository and setting up the cookie cutter project.
-Student s220051 was in charge of fine tunig the model and the hyperparameters.
-Student s194727 take over the responsibility of assembling and containerizing the project in order to deploy it.
+--- Student s212460 took care of initializing the Github repository and setting up the cookie cutter project, alongside the CI pipeline and deployment on GCP.
+Student s220051 was in charge of fine tuning the model, including hyperparameter optimization and model performance (using WandB).
+Student s194727 took over the responsibility of assembling and containerizing the project in order to deploy it.
 Moreover, all members contributed somewhat equally in coding and publishing code in the Github repository. ---